What is a Contact Center? Types, Features, & Benefits

 An omnichannel contact center uses cloud-based software to manage customer interactions across multiple channels.
 It helps you deliver a connected experience across all channels — no matter how they contact you.

-On average, today's customers use 10 different channels when making a purchase.
 A customer may choose to use chat, voice, or SMS for the same issue on separate occasions.
 What matters most is that they have a consistent experience.
 This is key to keeping customers engaged and improving loyalty.

-AI provides agents with contextual, relevant responses based on CRM data and customer history.
+AI provides reps with contextual, relevant responses based on CRM data and customer history.
 All customer conversations can be automatically summarized, documented, and added to a knowledge base — creating a system that continuously helps improve customer experience.

 Self-service options give customers a convenient way to get help any time, day or night.
-In fact, our research finds that 61% of customers report preferring to find their own answers to simple issues using self-service resources such as chatbots and searchable help centers.
+In fact, our research finds that 61% of customers report preferring to find their own answers to simple issues using self-service resources such as agents and searchable help centers.

 Companies are using customer service strategies and tools to meet their customers' unique needs.
 Let's take a look at a few examples.